 This whole animal weighs about 700 pounds.
 A Haast Eagle’s grip would be like if this bear sat on you!

-The Haast Eagle preyed on the first human settlers that arrived in New Zealand.
-It is known that it went after their children in particular and was a symbol of both fear and worship for early Maori tribes.
+The Haast Eagle is speculated to have preyed on the first human settlers that arrived in New Zealand, possibly targeting their children in particular.
+Either way it served as a symbol of both great fear and worship for early Maori tribes.
 Ultimately however it would be mankind that would drive this winged terror to extinction when they killed off its main food supply, the Moa.

-Maori tribes may also have hunted the Haast Eagle in defence as the beast was a frequent predator of human beings and with the lack of Moa birds (who it is believed were driven to extinction in under 100 years) the Eagle may have turned to hunting humans more often.
+Maori tribes may also have hunted the Haast Eagle itself in defence as with the lack of Moa birds (who it is believed were driven to extinction in under 100 years) the Eagle may have turned to hunting humans more often.

 The Haast Eagle went extinct round about 1400, though as with the Moa there have been claims of the odd sighting since, but it is generally regarded as extinct by modern science.